canonical/operator-workflows/docs/explanation/integration.md

 MicroK8s, the workflow pushes them to `localhost:32000` with `rockcraft.skopeo copy --insecure-policy --dest-tls-verify=false ...`.
 On Canonical Kubernetes
-(`provider: k8s`), it imports them directly into containerd's `k8s.io` namespace using the configured containerd socket (default: `/opt/containerd/run/containerd/containerd.sock`); no local registry is assumed.
+(`provider: k8s`), it imports them directly into containerd's `k8s.io` namespace using the configured containerd socket (default: `/opt/containerd/run/containerd/containerd.sock`); no registry service is assumed.
+The imported image keeps its `localhost:32000/...` reference and must use the local image (`IfNotPresent`/`Never`), not pull from a registry.
 Configure `containerd-socket` when Canonical Kubernetes uses a different base directory.
+This path targets the bootstrapped runner node; multi-node clusters need the archive imported on every possible workload node.
 Artifact mode is used by default for fork pull requests regardless of provider, and for pull-request test runs with the default MicroK8s provider.
 All other event/provider combinations use registry mode unless `upload-image: artifact` is explicitly selected.
 Artifact archives are retained for 30 days by